Built-in options

 build.

-just affects the build machine configuration, while
+only affects the build machine configuration, while leaving it

-unprefixed just affects the host machine configuration, respectively.
+unprefixed only affects the host machine configuration.

 For example: